 Buy organic.
 Eat local.

 Plant trees.
-Take the bus or bike.
+Take public transit.

 Always stop to smell the flowers.